-- Radio, one of the most preferred engagement media among Malaysians, reaches over 20.2 million people which makes up 97% of the population in Peninsular Malaysia.
+- Radio remains an influential and strong engagement media with 20.6 million Malaysians tuning in weekly, which makes up 97% of the population in Peninsular Malaysia.

-- 14.7 million, 14.2 million and 2.2 million Malaysians tune into radio at home, inside the car and during work respectively.
-Listeners who tune into the radio in the car increased the most compared with at home and during work by registering a 2.7% growth in comparison with the previous wave.
+- 13.8 million, 16.1 million and 2.7 million Malaysians tune into radio at home, inside the car and during work respectively.
+Listeners at work showed the highest increase by 18% in comparison with the previous wave.

-- The Central region boasts the highest concentration of radio listeners (7.5 million pairs of ears).
-5 million are from Selangor, 1.6 million from Kuala Lumpur and 0.9 million from Negeri Sembilan.
+- The Central region remains the highest concentration of radio listeners (7.7 million pairs of ears).
+5.2 million are from Selangor, 1.5 million from Kuala Lumpur and 0.9 million from Negeri Sembilan.

-- The South region and East Coast region have 3.8 million and 3.5 million listeners respectively.
-Johor has 3 million listeners while Malacca has 0.7 million listeners.
-Kelantan, Pahang and Terengganu have 1.4 million, 1.3 million and 0.9 million listeners respectively.
+- The South region and East Coast region have 3.8 million and 3.6 million listeners respectively.
+Johor has 3.1 million listeners while Malacca has 0.7 million listeners.
+Kelantan has 1.4 million, Pahang has 1.2 million and Terengganu has 0.9 million listeners respectively.